AudioBible/KJV/README.md

     PS 101:8 I will early destroy all the wicked of the land; that I may cut off all wicked doers from the city of the LORD.

+## audiobible dict froward

+    Froward
+    FRO'WARD, adjective [Latin versus:turned or looking from.]

+    Perverse, that is, turning from, with aversion or reluctance; not willing to yield or comply with what is required; unyielding; ungovernable; refractory; disobedient; peevish; as a froward child.

+    They are a very froward generation, children in whom is no faith.
+Deuteronomy 32:20.

+    Frowardly
+    FRO'WARDLY, adverb Perversely; in a peevish manner.

+    Frowardness
+    FRO'WARDNESS, noun Perverseness; reluctance to yield or comply; disobedience; peevishness.

 - [This Is What Satan Would Preach In A "Church"!](https://www.youtube.com/watch?v=EpZ7chF4TT0) [youtube]
 - [Flat Earth Anonymous Message for all Citizens of the World](https://www.youtube.com/watch?v=b6czH8EsOP0) [youtube]